anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Sincerity is the way of Heaven.
-The attainment of sincerity is the way of men.
+Quote: Fortune favors the brave.

-By: Confucius
+By: Virgil